 - –––, 2001a, “The Identity of Form and Essence in Aristotle,” Southern Journal of Philosophy, 39: 299–312.

 - –––, 2001b, “What is the Focal Meaning of Being in Aristotle?”
 Apeiron, 34: 205–231.

 - –––, 2003, The Structure of Being in Aristotle’s Metaphysics, Dordrecht: Kluwer.

-I am grateful to István Bodnar for his help in clarifying and improving my presentation of Frede's reading, and for stressing the underlying similarity between the Frede and Owen readings.
+I am grateful to István Bodnar for his help in clarifying and improving my presentation, in the supplement on Nonsubstantial Particulars, of Frede’s reading of Aristotle’s definition of ‘in a subject’ (Cat.
+1a25), and for stressing the underlying similarity between the Frede and Owen readings.